AlexBu/adaman/readme.md

 Library used:

-* lzstring, for the LZS compression method implementation
+* clzs, the LZS compression method implementation on C language for speed